Using scorevideo_lib to transfer lights-on marks into behavior logs

 another quirk of how Python searches for and loads files, and this

-step may not be needed later if I fix this bug.scorevideo_lib/scorevideo_lib/work/
+step may not be needed later if I fix this bug.scorevideo_lib/scorevideo_lib/work/.
+This will

 be your work directory (not your working directory).Into your work directory, copy the following: